 We have struggled with our front yard grass every single year we’ve been in Midtown and have replaced it completely at least twice.
 Despite our efforts, we cannot figure out why the grass does not do well, so this year we waved the white flag and replaced it with small rock.
 While the rock doesn’t look as homey as the grass, at least we will no longer fret when we get an HOA notice saying we probably “forgot” to water our lawn.

 Regarding our guest bedroom project, we had already decorated/furnished one of the two guest bedrooms, but every time we have guests, they coincidentally want to stay in the guest bedroom that isn’t decorated and just had a mattress on the floor.
 We had been saving that bedroom as a future nursery, but since we have abandoned that idea (more on that later), we figured we might as well give it a proper furnishing.
 That room was a labor of love because we DIY’d both the accent wall (board and batten design) and the IKEA dresser redo.

 For the most part, our home doesn’t look too much different than when we moved in.
 We still have many blank walls that need art, but I have hesitated to clutter up the walls with anything I don’t feel strongly about.
 For the time being, we love the somewhat “minimal” look and actually miss our beautiful home when we go on vacations.
-We’re so lucky to have a gorgeous home to come home.
+We’re very lucky to have a gorgeous home to come home to everyday.

 Despite all the home projects we’ve accomplished, we still have a lengthy list of projects on our to-do list.
 One of the most challenging things about the list is deciding the priority of each project.
 As such, items on the list keep bouncing around in order of importance and never get done.